Acellera/acegen-open/README.md

   - pre-training dataset: [REAL 350/3 lead-like, 613.86M cpds, CXSMILES](https://enamine.net/compound-collections/real-compounds/real-database-subsets)
   - number of parameters: 5,030,400

+# Changing the scoring function

+To change the scoring function, adjust the `molscore` parameter in any configuration file.
+Set it to point to a valid MolScore configuration file (e.g.  ../MolScore/molscore/configs/GuacaMol/Albuterol_similarity.json).
+Alternatively, you can set the `molscore` parameter to the name of a valid MolScore benchmark (such as MolOpt, GuacaMol, etc.) to automatically execute each task in the benchmark.
+For further details on MolScore, please refer to the [MolScore](https://github.com/MorganCThomas/MolScore) repository.

 # Integration of custom models

 We encourage users to integrate their own models into AceGen, modifying the existing code as needed.